312-586-8827

 Establishing Visitation Rights for Northbrook Grandparents

-Grandparents often play a significant role in the lives of their grandchildren in Illinois.
+Grandparents play a significant role in the lives of their grandchildren.
 Due to family circumstances, however, their children may deny them the opportunity to be involved.
-At the Silberman Law Group, we recognize the importance of the grandparent-grandchild relationship.
-Let us work to protect your right to maintain a healthy relationship.
+At Silberman Law Group, we focus on the legal process, and on maintaining family harmony where possible.
+Whenever appropriate, we pursue amicable resolutions through negotiation or mediation, allowing families to

 Grandparents having fun with their grandchildren in city park.